card payment options logo

 Independent Sales Agents

-Based on customer reviews, it’s apparent that AppStar Financial relies heavily on telemarketing and independently contracted outside sales agents to market and sell its credit card processing services.
-Like most merchant service providers that use these tactics and score poorly in other Appstar Financial reviews, the company appears to incentivize agents by linking higher commissions with higher rates and fees for its customers, including lease terms on credit card processing equipment.
+Based on customer reviews, it’s apparent that Appstar Financial relies heavily on telemarketing and independently contracted outside sales agents to market and sell its credit card processing services.
+Like most merchant service providers that use these tactics, the company appears to incentivize agents by linking higher commissions with higher rates and fees for its customers, including lease terms on credit card processing equipment.
 Due to this practice, agents are often focused on setting up expensive merchant accounts and long credit card processing service agreements in exchange for higher payouts.
-According to out Appstar Financial review, these business practices do not compare favorably to those in our list of best credit card processors.
+These business practices do not compare favorably to those in our list of best credit card processors.

 Deceptive Sales Practices